Alfred Ost: Life

+From 1898 to 1901 Ost studied at the Minor Seminary in Hoogstraten.
+His humanities studies did not suit him as he wished to go to the art academy to become an artist.
+He was permitted to attend drawing classes at the Antwerp Academy in 1901.
+The following summer, in 1902, the Ost family left for Mechelen, from which the children had a better train connection to the cities in which they studied.

+In 1920 he won a bronze medal at the art competition of the Antwerp Olympic Games for his poster Soccer player.

-During the Second World War he found it difficult to align himself with the rationing system for food and other goods.
+During the Second World War he found it difficult to adapt to the rationing system for food and other goods.
 He often lost his war-coupons for food and life necessities.
 He found shelter, food, and help exchanging his coupons with the Jesuit priests managing the Xaverius College in Borgerhout, Antwerp.
 In exchange for the help, he offered a piece of work of a religious nature.
 The Jesuits liked the work and ordered another, this time above the entrance of one of the doors leading to a chapel.
 As there were many positive reactions and a lot of fascination with the style, power, and dynamism of his art, he was offered to make drawings on all the walls all over the college.
 The artwork depicts the life of Francis Xavier, the patron saint of Xaverius College and Jesuit of the Jesuit order managing the college.
 Because of the war, there was no paint available, so his wall drawings was made with charcoal and woodcoal sticks.
-Much later on a protective layer was added and today the paintings still stand as one of the prides of the college.
+Much later a protective layer was added and today the paintings are still kept at the college.